2008 United States House of Representatives elections in Mississippi: District 1

 This district covers the northeastern part of the state, including the cities of Columbus, Grenada, Oxford, Southaven, and Tupelo.
-Democrat Travis Childers was the Representative to the district, having defeated Republican Greg Davis in an April 22 special election.
+Democrat Travis Childers was the Representative of the district, having defeated Republican Greg Davis in an April 22 special election.
 Childers and Davis faced each other again in November along with Green Party candidate John Wages, Jr., a college professor and farmer; and independent candidate Wally Pang, a restaurant owner.
-CQ Politics forecast the race as 'Leans Democratic', and Childers was re-elected with 54.46% of the vote.
+Childers was re-elected with 54.47% of the vote.